jsgoller1/c-programming-language/ch-8/fopen_j/README.md

 **Exercise 8-3**.
 Design and write _flushbuf, fflush, and fclose.

 **Exercise 8-4**.
 The standard library function `int fseek(FILE *fp, long offset, int origin)` is identical to lseek except that fp is a file pointer instead of a file descriptor and the return value is an int status, not a position.
 Write `fseek()`.
 Make sure that your `fseek()` coordinates properly with the buffering done for the other functions of the library.

-## Notes
-* The modern signature for `fseek()` is: `fseek(FILE *stream, long offset, int whence);`
-## Design
-`FILE_J` mimics a `FILE` enough to pass the exercises listed below.
-A `FILE_J` consists of:
-- a file descriptor
-- a buffer for buffered I/O
-- metadata
-  - a pointer to an address within the buffer.
-  - a dirty bit
-- flags

-The buffer acts as a "shadow" of the data in the file.
-Writes cause a dirty bit to be set.
-If a reads, write, or seek would cause the file position to move to an unshadowed area, the buffer is flushed and then refilled starting at the unshadowed address.

-Flushing and refilling the buffer does NOT seek back the file position - both advance it by BUFF_SIZE bytes; do not call _flush_buff() twice without seeking.
-To flush the buffer arbitrarily many times non-destructively, use fflush_j();

-The `FILE_J` manages the file descriptor's pointer and will seek as necessary.